AriFordsham/GHCWiki/building/preparation/mac-osx.md

-# Setting up a MacOS X system for building GHC
+# Setting up a MacOS X system for building  GHC (HEAD)

+If your host OS X environment indicates that GCC is a wrapper for clang, (easily detected by looking at output of `/usr/bin/gcc --version` in the terminal), then please make sure you have an up to date release of GHC, Currently 7.8.3.

 You will need to install several tools, using one of  [ Homebrew](http://mxcl.github.com/homebrew/)  MacPorts or Fink.